gasparesganga/gasparesganga.com/_posts/2018-03-16-jquery-loading-overlay-2.0.0.md

 These changes shouldn't break many existing projects using LoadingOverlay, since most of them are likely to be using the default settings.

+### Wait, wait, wait...
+I see a v2.0.1 already
+Yep, *they see me releasin', they hatin'*...
+A couple of bugfixes were necessary for Chrome and Edge, read the details [here](/posts/jquery-loading-overlay-2.0.1/).

 ## Download and documentation

 Go to the Lab page: [LoadingOverlay](/labs/jquery-loading-overlay/)